datenhahn/ffmobile-map/Readme.md

 ## Build it

-Clone the repository and execute mvn clean install -P compile-widgetsets
+Clone the repository and execute rm -rf target && mvn clean install -P compile-widgetsets && mvn clean install

+I separated the widgetset compile from the rest of the build job, so the last mvn install is to repackage the files.

 ## Run it